sconover/wrong/README.markdown

     assert { capturing(:stderr) { $stderr.puts "hi" } == "hi\n" }
     out, err = capturing(:stdout, :stderr) { ... }

+If you want to compare floats, try this:

+    require "wrong/close_to"

+    assert { 5.0.close_to?(5.0001) }   # default tolerance = 0.001
+    assert { 5.0.close_to?(5.1, 0.5) } # optional tolerance parameter

 More examples are in the file `examples.rb` <http://github.com/alexch/wrong/blob/master/examples.rb>

+There's also a spreadsheet showing a translation from Test::Unit and RSpec to Wrong, with notes, at [this Google Doc](https://spreadsheets.google.com/pub?key=0AouPn6oLrimWdE0tZDVOWnFGMzVPZy0tWHZwdnhFYkE&hl=en&output=html).
+(Ask <alexch@gmail.com> if you want editing privileges.)

+And don't miss the [slideshare presentation](http://www.slideshare.net/alexchaffee/wrong-5069976).

 ## Apology ##